-In May 2017, GASB issued Statement No. 86, Certain Debt Extinguishment Issues.
-The primary objective of this Statement is to improve consistency in accounting and financial reporting for in-substance defeasance of debt by providing guidance for transactions in which cash and other monetary assets acquired with only existing resources, resources other than the proceeds of refunding debt, are placed in an irrevocable trust for the sole purpose of extinguishing debt.
-This Statement also improves accounting and financial reporting for prepaid insurance on debt that is extinguished and notes to financial statements for debt that is defeased in substance.
+In March 2017, GASB issued Statement No. 85, Omnibus 2017.
+The objective of this statement is to address practice issues that have been identified during implementation and application of certain GASB statements.
 The requirements of this statement are effective for reporting periods beginning after June 15, 2017.
 The Port adopted this standard which did not have an effect on its financial statements and related disclosures.